Route Mobile shares down 29% from 52-week high; recovery on cards?

 Shares of Route Mobile are trading 29% lower to their 52-week high and are expected to recover lost ground amid the ongoing market rally.
 The mid cap stock hit a 52-week high of Rs 1935 on January 12, 2022.
 In the current trading session, the stock rose over 5% on BSE.
 Route Mobile stock gained 5.37% to Rs 1,399 against the previous close of Rs 1327.75 on BSE.
 Market cap of the firm stood at Rs 8,645 crore.

+The stock hit a 52-week low of Rs 1052.60 on June 23, 2022.
+Route Mobile stock has fallen 28.76% from its 52-week high mark.
 The shares of the enterprise messaging firm are down 23.08 per cent in one year and fallen 22.36 per cent in 2022.
 Route Mobile stock has been gaining for the last two sessions.
 The Route Mobile stock is trading higher than the 5-day, 20-day, 50-day and 100-day moving averages but lower than 200-day moving averages.

 A total of 9,347 shares of the firm changed hands, amounting to a turnover of Rs 1.28 crore on the BSE.
 Market cap of Route Mobile rose to Rs 8,645.84 crore.